Burn-E99/TheArtificer/README.md

     * `[[4d20r1!]]` will roll 4 d20 dice, rerolling any dice that land on 1, and repeatedly rolling a new d20 for any critical success rolled.
     * `[[d20/40]]` will roll a d20 die and divide it by 40.
     * `[[((d20+20) - 10) / 5]]` will roll a d20, add 20 to that roll, subtract off 10, and finally divide by 5.
-  * This command also has some useful flags that can used.
-These flags simply need to be placed after all rolls in the message:
+  * This command also has some useful decorators that can used.
+These decorators simply need to be placed after all rolls in the message:
     * `-nd` - No Details - Suppresses all details of the requested roll
     * `-s` - Spoiler - Spoilers all details of the requested roll
     * `-m` - Maximize Roll - Rolls the theoretical maximum roll, cannot be used with -n